-by Chris Fisher, OL Coach Ridge Point HS and Founder of #TXHSFBCHAT Coaching the offensive line is special.
+by Chris Fisher, OL Coach Ridge Point HS and Founder of #TXHSFBCHAT This article originally appeared on the Hudl Blog Coaching the offensive line is special.
 It is a special unit within a team that the rest of the offense relies on in order to do their job.
-The offensive line must work together and trust each other to do their job on…
+The offensive line must work together and…

 Same Side Option Mike DiMatteo – RB Coach, Aurora University Same side option football is a rather simple concept to implement in any option offense, and one that will give diversity to your option attack while making a defensive coordinator’s job more difficult by throwing off tendencies by formation.
 It also frees your quarterback to…

 Q1: Which man beaters work best in the RPO game?
 Off which formations?

 Q2: How do you design your man beaters in your game plan each week to take advantage of mismatches?

 Q3: Which coverages work best in defending RPO’s?

 Q4: How do you train the post-snap eyes/reactions of potential manipulation defenders vs. RPO’s?

 Q5: What are some of the most important situational periods you implement during game week on offense, defense and special teams?

 Q6: How are you making practice less taxing on players to keep them fresh for game day?

 Formation(s): Stack & Bunch Written by: Coach Kristian Johnson Tyler Junior College Twitter: fb_coachjohnson Coaches, The objective of the spread offense is in it’s name, Spread the defense out wide and attack the space created.
 Two particular formation(s) that gives an offense that advantage are the “Double Stack” and the Bunch formation.
 The two formation(s)…